• Skip to primary navigation

 This recipe can be switched up in a few different ways:

-• Just want keto peanut butter cookies without chocolate chips?
-Feel free to leave them out
+• Leave out the chocolate – what?
+Just want keto peanut butter cookies without chocolate chips?
+Feel free to leave them out.

 Storing

-I like to store all of my keto baked goods in the refrigerator because I find they keep better and longer.
-However, you can store these cookies in airtight cookie jar at room temperature for 3-4 days.
+It's best to store keto baked goods in the refrigerator because they keep better and longer.
+However, you can store these cookies in an airtight cookie jar at room temperature for 3-4 days.

-If you find you won’t consume them in time, you can freeze them in a freezer bag and then thaw at room temperature.
+If you find you won’t consume them in time, freeze them in a freezer bag and then thaw at room temperature.

-Keto flourless chocolate cookies on a white plate on a gray background with a white napkin.
+Flourless chocolate chip peanut butter cookies on a white plate on a gray background with a white napkin.

 FAQ